scottmangiapane/wake-ollama/README.md

 ## Notes
 - This proxy waits for the Ollama TCP port to accept connections before forwarding.
 If your Ollama instance requires extra warmup time after the TCP socket opens, consider increasing `WAKE_TIMEOUT_SEC`.
 - The service attempts to send the magic packet both to the device IP and to `255.255.255.255:9`.
-- You can run the proxy automatically at boot on Linux using the included systemd `wake-ollama.service` file.